 I was working in a coffee shop as a waitress and although I loved it, I often thought about going to university as I wanted to have a career I was really passionate about.
 I chose the University of Sunderland because it was local and I liked the range of facilities – it is really good value for money.

-At first I was worried about starting university from a financial point of view, with me being a lone parent and at the time on a zero-hour contract.
-However the loans and scholarships I received allowed me to study without sacrificing anything for myself and my daughter.
+At first, I was worried about starting university from a financial point of view, with me being a lone parent and on a zero hour contract.
+However, the loans and scholarships I received allowed me to study without sacrificing anything for myself or my daughter.
 I also received support from the University’s Wellbeing team when I had issues outside of university, making me feel able to carry on with my studies.

-I would advise other students to really research and find out everything a university has to offer.
-The tuition fee is not just for your course – at Sunderland you have access to career advice, workshops, training programmes, health and wellbeing services, library services, academic awards, opportunity fund and more.
+I would advise other students to really research everything a university has to offer.
+The tuition fee is not just for your course – at Sunderland you have access to career advice, workshops, training programmes, health and wellbeing services, library services, academic awards, opportunity funds and more.
 Make the most of it, use the facilities and get the most out of your degree.

-If I could sum up my time at Sunderland I would say – inspiring, fun and just incredible!
+If I could sum up my time at Sunderland I would say it was inspiring, fun and just incredible!"